AzumattDev/WardIsLove/README.md

    a.
 Right click the Valheim game in your steam library
    b.
 "Go to Manage" -> "Browse local files"
    c.
 Steam should open your game folder
-2. Extract the contents of the archive into the game folder.
+2. Extract the contents of the archive.
+Put the DLL into BepInEx\plugins the other files are needed for the thunderstore upload and can be ignored.
 3. Locate azumatt.WardIsLove.cfg under BepInEx\config and configure the mod to your needs

 #### Server

 `﻿Must be installed on both the client and the server for syncing to work properly.`
 1. Locate your main folder manually and :
    a.
-Extract the contents of the archive into the main folder that contains BepInEx
+Extract the contents of the archive into BepInEx\plugins.
    b.
 Launch your game at least once to generate the config file needed if you haven't already done so.
    c.
 Locate azumatt.WardIsLove.cfg under BepInEx\config on your machine and configure the mod to your needs
 2. Reboot your server.
 All clients will now sync to the server's config file even if theirs differs.
 Config Manager mod changes will only change the client config, not what the server is enforcing.